EOSIO/welcome/docs/80_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 * An EOSIO Testnet account, click on the following link for the [EOSIO Testnet quick start guide](../70_quick-start-guides/10_testnet-quick-start-guide)
 * Familiarity with the EOSIO tools `cleos` and `keosd`.
 * The EOSIO Contract Development Toolkit or eosio.cdt.
-Click on this link to [install the CDT.](../../30_getting-started-guide/10_system-setup/10_installation-guides.md "EOSIO.CDT Installation Instructions")
+See the [Getting Started Guide](../30_getting-started-guide) for details on how to install and set up the required EOSIO components.
 * Familiarity with the `eosio.cdt` which is used to compile smart contracts.

 Click on this link for an [overview of the EOSIO platform.](../20_introduction-to-eosio)